Posted: 6/15/22 | June 15th, 2022

 As I scrolled through my social feeds recently, I noticed, set against desert backgrounds, a number travel “influencers” extolling the beauty and virtue of Saudi Arabia.1

 But the majority weren’t there to take advantage of the new tourist visa and explore on their own.
-No, they weren’t there to see what this new openly country was really about.
-They were there on paid press trips, funded by a company called Gateway KSA, an NGO designed to promote the country.
-(Note: The organization says it’s independent of the government, but it has Saudi royal family members on its board and, given the complete control the family has over the country, I doubt they bring in influential Westerners without Royal approval.)
+They weren’t there to see what this newly open country was really about.
+They were there on paid press trips, funded by a company called Gateway KSA, an NGO designed to promote the kingdom.
+(Note: The organization says it’s independent of the government, but it has Saudi royal family members on its board and, given the complete control the Saudi royal family has over the country, I doubt they bring in influential Westerners without royal approval.)

 Now, let me be clear: I don’t think there’s anything wrong with visiting Saudi Arabia.
-I have a few friends who just did.
 If you want to travel somewhere, you should.
-People are not their governments and I’m not one for travel boycotts.
+People are not their governments, and I’m not one for travel boycotts.

 But taking money from a government is a lot different than paying your own way.
-As Rick Steves has said, travel is a political act, and taking government money can create the impression of tacit approval of it.
+As Rick Steves has said, travel is a political act, and taking government money can create the impression of tacit approval.
 So when a government offers to sponsor a trip, I think the question that needs to be asked is “Is this a government I want to appear to support?”

-The government of Saudi Arabia oppresses its people and promotes extremism abroad.
-It jails activists (including bloggers), has a horrible record on women’s and LGBT rights, kills journalists (Khashoggi is just the most famous example), and suppresses dissent, tortures detainees, uses flogging and amputation as punishments, and is among the world’s leading executioners.
+The government of Saudi Arabia oppresses its people, has a horrible record on women’s and LGBT rights, and promotes extremism abroad.
+It suppresses dissent, jails activists (including bloggers), kills journalists (Khashoggi is just the most famous example), tortures detainees, uses flogging and amputation as punishments, and is among the world’s leading executioners.

-Yet I believe that taking money from government-funded organizations creates a moral hazard when you consider that the government jails its own bloggers and “disappears” LGBTQ and women’s rights advocates.
+Yet I believe that taking money from government-funded organizations creates a moral hazard when you consider that the government jails its own bloggers and “disappears” LGBT and women’s rights advocates.

-Psychology has shown time and time again everyone tries to reduce dissonance to justify their actions.2 In this case, I think those taking these trips were either just clueless about issues with the countries or created rationalizations when a giant check was waved in front of them.
-Both reasons are disheartening and are morally shallow.
+Psychology has demonstrated time and time again that everyone tries to reduce cognitive dissonance to justify their actions.2 In this case, I think those taking these trips were either just clueless about these issues or created rationalizations when a giant check was waved in front of them.
+Both reasons are disheartening and morally shallow.

 That’s not saying that I always bring up politics or societal conditions in my posts.
 Or that it’s necessarily the job of a travel writer to always discuss local politics.